-At the last count, we found 22 golf courses on the island; which is not surprising with such a great climate, undulating landscape and amazing views.
-Here’s our recommendations for the 9 best golf courses in Mallorca.
+At the last count, we found 22 golf courses on the island, which is not surprising with such a great climate, undulating landscape and amazing views.
+Below, you will find our recommendations for the 9 best golf courses in Mallorca.

 Son Vida was opened in 1964 and is the island’s oldest course.
 It has hosted two European Tour tournaments, the “Open Renault de Baleares” in 1990 and the “Open de Baleares” in 1994.
 The course was remodelled in 2001 and is one of the most beautiful courses on the island.
 It has narrow fairways and hilly landscaping with an amazing view over Palma Cathedral from the 6th hole.
 If you want to play this course during the high season, you should make a reservation at least 1 month in advance (individuals) or 3 months in advance (Group bookings).
 18 holes / Par 71 / 5601 m / 6125 yd / Min. hcp: 54.

 This is a challenging course for all skill levels with a particularly tough uphill 15th hole; which is a Par 5 and 517m long.
 The course opened in 2000 and has well-manicured fairways, large greens and an incredible landscape lined with almond trees, carobs, pines and olives.
 At the 15th hole, you will find a 1,000 year old olive tree called “Sa Capitana".
 The course was designed by Kurt Rossknecht and it has quickly established itself as one of the best golf courses on the island.
 18 holes / Par 72 / 6305 m / 6852 yd / Min. hcp: 36.